milkbottledude/woodlands-jb_tracker/README.md

 Now with an increased number of labelled images, ill be finding the average congestion at each hour of each day and putting it into a pandas dataframe for readability.
 Similar to the first data analysis we did but this time the road to Johor and Woodlands are separated.
 The sample size is also larger for more reliable results.
 For now we will ignore dates and proximity to public holidays.
 First i will collate the total area at that time and day in a dictionary, then calculate the average congestion area and put it into the pandas df.
 Here is how the table looks currently (Fig table looks currently)

-Not so easy on the eyes, with weird numbers with many decimal places all over the place.
+Not so easy on the eyes, with weird numbers and many decimal places all over the place.
 Lets apply some form of min-max scaling to the values to make it more decipherable, where the values are scaled from 0-5, with 5 being very congested and 0 being no jam at all.
 (Fig scaled & 2dp)

 Slightly better, people should be able to visualise these 2dp numbers as congestion on the road to a greater degree.
 But the table and its information can definitely still be improved, aesthetics wise too.
 The values here not just show the amount of congestion, but it also kind of represents the probability of congestion at that time of day.
 For example, if 10am on a Saturday has heavy congestion almost every time the scraper captures the image of the road at that moment, then the total area would be greater, so quotient would be greater.